-I finally moved to Gdańsk with my wife on February 18.
+After a few years of anticipation and overcoming some bureaucratic obstacles, I finally moved to Gdańsk with my wife on February 18, 2020.
 For a long time, I’d been looking forward to doing up my flat and taking walks around Gdańsk and Sopot.
-I also have a burning desire to breathe fresh life into my career as an English language teacher.
+I also had a burning desire to breathe fresh life into my career as an English language teacher.

-In February, it was inconceivable to me that there would be a mass outbreak of coronavirus in Poland.
-However, this pandemic is very real and very frightening …
+In February that year, it was inconceivable to me that there would be a mass outbreak of some virus in Poland.
+However, this pandemic was very real and very frightening …

 Coronavirus and panic buying